rerun-io/gradio-rerun-viewer/README.md

     if current_timeline != "iteration":
         return

+    evt = change.payload

     # We can only log a keypoint if the user selected only a single item.
     if len(evt.items) != 1:
         return
     item = evt.items[0]

     # If the selected item isn't an entity, or we don't have its position, then bail out.
-    if item.kind != "entity" or item.position is None:
+    if item.type != "entity" or item.position is None:
         return

     # Now we can produce a valid keypoint.